edinburgh-napier/set09121/lectures/lecture14.md

 - The output from a path finding or a path planning operation is called a *path* or *walk*.
 - There are different approaches we can take in a game:
-    - A serious of directions of travel (useful for discrete movement).
+    - A series of directions of travel (useful for discrete movement).
     - A list of nodes to visit (better for continuous movement).
 - We will take the latter approach.